Quito in 5 Days

 National Assembly

-Museo Nacional (MuNa)
+Museo Nacional del Ecuador (MuNa)

-Museo Nacional
+Museo Nacional del Ecuador

-Museo Nacional
+Museo Nacional del Ecuador

-There’s also a fun ‘play area’ where you can interact with the art and even climb inside a painting.
+There’s also a fun play area, where you can interact with the art and even climb inside a painting.

 Hernán Illescas - La Migración sueño en la Memoria